-A letter from FDOT staff explaining the amendment request is provided in Tab 3, along with a fact sheet prepared by MetroPlan Orlando staff and the draft resolution to be presented at the December 8^{th} Board meeting.
+A letter from FDOT staff explaining the amendment request was provided, along with a fact sheet prepared by MetroPlan Orlando staff and the draft resolution to be presented at the December 8th Board meeting.
+Mr. Caskey provided some background information on the amendment request.
+Discussion ensued regarding projects in the amendment using ARPA funds.